Student Services and Amenities Fee

-The amount of the loan will be added to the student's accumulated HELP debt.
-An eligible student will be able to take out an SA-HELP loan even if they do not wish to take out any other HELP loan.
+The amount of the loan will be added to your accumulated HELP debt.
+You can use SA-HELP even if you don't have any other HELP loan.

 Cross Institutional Students

-As SA-HELP is linked to your course of study, you can only access SA-HELP at the provider where you are enrolled in your actual course of study (i.e. your home provider).
+As SA-HELP is linked to your course of study, you can only access SA-HELP at your home provider.
 Incoming cross institutional students are not eligible to defer a SSAF incurred at Deakin via SA-HELP.

-International students, including Inbound Exchange students, are not charged the SSAF.
-Their tuition fees include a component for the provision of services required under the Education Services for Overseas Students Act, presently $22 per credit point.
+If you are an International student, including Inbound Exchange students, you are not charged the SSAF.
+Your tuition fees already include a component for the provision of services.

 Cross institutional students